NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/MultimodalRegistration/README.md

 #### Second Approach:
    - **Manual Segmentation:**
-     - Conduct manual segmentation of MRI images as an initial step.
+     - Conduct automated segmentation of CBCT images as an initial step.
    - **Automated MRI Segmentation:**
      - Train a model to automate the segmentation process of MRI images.
    - **Elastix-Based Registration:**
      - Use Elastix to do the registration between MRI and CBCT images based on the segmentation.
            - Invert MRI to facilitate the registration process with Elastix.
+           - Normalized MRI and CBCT
 3. **Validate:**
    - Validate the best method accuracy through rigorous testing against established benchmarks.
+   - Create the Slicer module interface
+   - Write documentationsand examples